shekibobo/user-to-user-example/README.md

 I've been working on an application that works to match users together based on a complex set of criteria (read: big slow database query and in-memory processing).
 The core usage of the application revolves around these user matches, so I want to make sure that either the algorithm will run very fast or can be cached so that it's not run every time a user visits their matches page.

 The most important requirement for our matches is that a match for one user also needs to be a match for the other user.
-Formally, `∀ x,y ∈ Users: f(x) ∋ y -> f(y) ∋ x`: for all *users* *x* and *y*, if *x*'s *matched_users* contains *y*, then *y*'s *matched_users* must also contain *x*.
+Formally, `∀ x,y ∈ Users: f(x) ∋ y -> f(y) ∋ x`: for all `users` `x` and `y`, if `matched_users` belonging to `x` contains `y`, then `matched_users` belonging to `y` must also contain `x`.
 It should automatically stay in sync from both sides of the relationship.
 The matching algorithm will do that (slowly), but we also care about some of the metadata behind a match, like how long users have been considered a match.

 To solve this problem and meet all of the requirements, we can create a bi-directional, self-referential, self-syncing, many-to-many association between users using a `has_many :through` association with a join model to keep track of a user's matches.